MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google Play.md

 ## Google Play Store Distribution

-You can now publish an upgrade to an existing app in Google play store from Mobile Center.
+Publish an upgrade to Google Play from Mobile Center.

-### Google Pre-requisites
+### Pre-requisites

-* The first version of your Google Play application has been published through Google console.
+* Google requires the first version of your Google Play application to have been published through the Google console.
 * A Google Play Developer account.
 If you don’t have one, register for a Google play developer account at
 <https://play.google.com/apps/publish/signup>
-* Mobile center uses the Google API’s to enable users to publish an update.
-In order for Mobile center to access these API’s on user’s behalf, you need to create a API project and a Service account.
-This is an account that belongs to an application, not user, and will be used in creating the store connection in Mobile Center.
+* For Mobile center to create a Google Store conenction and to access Google API’s on user’s behalf, you need to create an API project and a Service account.

 For more information on how to use the Google Play Console please use the following link:
 <https://support.google.com/googleplay/android-developer/answer/6112435?hl=en>